 To create an element in a format of

-I created a small helper function
+I created a small helper functionmyValue1

 private XmlElement CreateElementFromNameValue(string name, string value)